- What's Tisch?

 Implications for MS Patients

-Using CSF analysis, we can determine in a challenging patient how active the disease is (Fetuin A level), how likely is it to progress (osteopontin), and the level of oxidative stress (lipid peroxidation levels) in the patient.
-Together with single B-cell analysis, we can rationally decide on which treatment is most likely to be effective and how potent or aggressive a therapy is needed.
+Using CSF analysis, we can determine in a challenging patient how active the disease is (Fetuin A level), how likely is it to progress (osteopontin), the degree of ongoing neuronal damage (neurofilament light), and the level of oxidative stress (lipid peroxidation levels) in the patient.
+Together with single B-cell analysis, we can rationally decide on which treatment is most likely to be effective and how potent or aggressive therapy is needed.